manny-torres-02/Portfolio/src/readme.md

 # Minor notes

-icons from?
+Add in Next JS icon
+Add in tailwind Icon
+Add in AWS icon (cloud)
+Add in Terraform Icon